Introduction - FDR Compliance

 - Training topic

-- Employee title
+- Employee name and title

 - Date of hire

-- Date/time of training
+- Date of training completion

 - Test score (if captured)